quickgrid/code-lab/learning_cpp/README.md

 > objdump -d myapp.o

+### Using Nvidia NVCC Compiler

+It comes with cuda toolkit and as of now should be able to compile `C++17` code.

+> nvcc ex1/src/myapp.cpp -o myapp

+> ./myapp

 # ex2

 This project contains with multiple c++ source, header files in various directory.
 This project directory was structured somewhat following opencv source code.
 This example uses namespaces to prevent collision with other libraries, includes headers from include directory and manual code testing with assertion etc.